Digital filter: Types of digital filters

 A filter can be represented by a block diagram, which can then be used to derive a sample processing algorithm to implement the filter with hardware instructions.
 A filter may also be described as a difference equation, a collection of zeros and poles or an impulse response or step response.

 Some digital filters are based on the fast Fourier transform, a mathematical algorithm that quickly extracts the frequency spectrum of a signal, allowing the spectrum to be manipulated (such as to create very high order band-pass filters) before converting the modified spectrum back into a time-series signal with an inverse FFT operation.
-These filters give O(n log n) computational costs whereas conventional digital filters tend to be O(n^{2}).
+These filters give O(n log n) computational costs whereas conventional digital filters tend to be O(^{2}).

 Another form of a digital filter is that of a state-space model.
 A well used state-space filter is the Kalman filter published by Rudolf Kálmán in 1960.

 Traditional linear filters are usually based on attenuation.
 Alternatively nonlinear filters can be designed, including energy transfer filters, which allow the user to move energy in a designed way so that unwanted noise or effects can be moved to new frequency bands either lower or higher in frequency, spread over a range of frequencies, split, or focused.
 Energy transfer filters complement traditional filter designs and introduce many more degrees of freedom in filter design.
 Digital energy transfer filters are relatively easy to design and to implement and exploit nonlinear dynamics.